 The Thomson Reuters/PayNet small business lending index is correlated to developments in the overall economy, with changes in the index preceding changes in the overall U.S. economy by two to five months.

 PayNet collects real-time loan information, such as originations and delinquencies, from more than 250 leading U.S. capital equipment lenders.
-The company provides risk-management tools to the commercial lending industry.

 Copyright 2011 Thomson Reuters.
 Click for Restrictions.